LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

    $ pod update
    ```

-7. (**Required**) In your Xcode project settings, navigate to the **Build Phases** tab, and click the + button and add the script below.
-The script loops through the frameworks embedded in the application and removes unused architectures (used for the simulator).
+7. (**Required**) In your Xcode project settings, navigate to the **Build Phases** tab, and click the + button and select **New Run Script Phase**.

+8. Add the following script, which loops through the frameworks embedded in the application and removes unused architectures (used for the simulator).

     ```bash
-    bash "${SRCROOT}/Pods/LPMessagingSDK/LPMessagingSDK/LPInfra.framework/frameworks-strip.sh"
+   "${PODS ROOT}/Pods/LPMessagingSDK/LPMessagingSDK/LPInfra.framework/frameworks-strip.sh"
     ```

 #### *Option 2: Libraries Copy to Xcode Project*